-The mezcal movement has never been stronger in American bars, but when it comes to drinking Mexico’s native spirit at home, many people still don't know where to start.
-What's available on store shelves for everyday consumers, and how can you build a diverse collection for the home bar?
+The mezcal movement has never been stronger in American bars, but when it comes to drinking Mexico’s native spirit at home, many people still don’t know where to start.
+What happens to be available on store shelves for everyday consumers will dictate how you can build a diverse collection for your home bar.

 Between the two of them, they came up with the five essential mezcals for your home bar.

 Kuehner turns to a wild-grown agave called tobalá for his first pick, here showcased by the Del Maguey brand.
 “The agave used to distill tobalá is found only in the wild, in high altitude canyons, under the shade of oak trees,” he says.
 “This is a small agave that takes 12 to 18 years to mature.”

 For mezcal drinkers, it’s worth the wait.
 “This mezcal should be sipped neat, preferably with some sal de gusano [worm salt] and a couple of orange wedges,” says Kuehner.
 “It has the flavor profile of a fruit and cheese plate on the nose, while it’s smooth and complex on the palate.”

 For his first choice, Phillips turns to what he says is the most common go-to when he and his team are looking for a casual sip.
 “Buho is one of the single best values in mezcal,” he says.
 “It is our house mezcal at Espita.
 It’s versatile and wallet-friendly enough to find its way into most of our cocktails, but downright tasty enough to drink neat.”